Speedometers

 harder it must have seemed in the early days of motoring, back in

-1902, when German engineer Otto Schulze came up with the first
+1902, when German engineer Otto Schulze invented the first

 practical solution: the eddy-current speedometer.